 Hattah Lakes, in the Hattah-Kulkyne National Park in north-western Victoria, are a refuge for flora and fauna in an otherwise semi-arid landscape.
-To support the health of key plant communities, environmental watering programs began in 2005.
+To support the health of key water dependant plant communities, an environmental watering program began in 2005.
 However, informed decisions about how much water to deliver, and when, require accurate predictions of how vegetation might respond to watering events.
-This can be difficult in complex systems such as semi-arid floodplains and wetlands, as plant abundance varies widely, plant growth can be slow yet is highly influenced by seasonal conditions.
+This can be difficult in complex systems such as semi-arid floodplains and wetlands, as plant abundance varies widely and plant growth can be slow yet is highly influenced by seasonal conditions.
 The quality of predictive models is also influenced by the amount and type of data that have been collected from the relevant communities.

-The model showed that environmental watering at Hattah Lakes has led to:
+The model shows that environmental watering at Hattah Lakes has led to:

 - An increase in native water-dependent plants and functional groups

 - A decline in dryland plant encroachment onto the floodplain

 - A decline in herbaceous weeds

 Overall, the monitoring program has demonstrated that environmental watering events are maintaining and improving the water dependent semi-arid floodplain plant communities of the Hattah Lakes.
 In addition, we found that plant functional group responses were driven by a few dominant species.
 This highlights the importance of monitoring both individual species as well as functional groups to obtain an accurate assessment of plant community responses to environmental watering.

 A range of rare and threatened plants have been detected throughout the project, including some new records for Hattah Lakes, and Victoria (e.g. Winged Plains-bush Pluchea rubelliflora), reinforcing the importance of these plant communities for biodiversity conservation.
 ARI is continuing to investigate vegetation responses to capture future watering events and further improve the model.